PostHog/posthog.com/contents/tutorials/vue-surveys.md

 2. Set the targeting to `All users`.
 3. Use the default values for everything else.

 Then, click "Save as draft" and then "Launch".
-Your survey is now live and you should see it in your app!
+Your survey is now live and you should see it in your app.
 After submitting responses, you can [view results in PostHog](#4-view-results).

 ![Popover survey in app](../images/tutorials/vue-surveys/popover-survey.png)